jamiebrynes7/jamiebrynes.com/content/blog/2019-01-01-projects-dec-18.md

 ```

 - Writing more unit tests and integration tests to guarantee behaviour correctness.
-- Catching up with the SpatialOS SDK release cycle (currently at `13.5.0`!)
+- Catching up with the SpatialOS SDK release cycle (at the time of writing, pinned to `13.5.0`!)

 In parallel, [a colleague and friend of mine](http://dga.me.uk/) has been working on the generated code MVP so that you can use schema types in Rust in a native way.
-I'm still pondering on how to structure a SpatialOS & Rust project - do you have a local crate just for generated code?
+I'm still pondering on how to structure a SpatialOS & Rust project - do you have a local crate for generated code?
 Does the code generation happen at build time?
 Some questions to answer when testing the workflow.

 # [Git Tools](https://www.github.com/jamiebrynes7/git-tools)